Ujjwal-patel09/FPS-Controller/README.md

-This Project use Character Controller For Player Movement which includes:-
+This Project use old Input system & Character Controller for Player Movement & animation which includes:-
-1) Walking + Animation.
+1) Walking.
 2) Running.
 3) Jump.
 4) Crouch.